 Despite the challenges, 2016 was a great year for TDC.
 As part of a city-wide partnership we helped 2,500 young people change their lives – providing support, counselling, training, work experience, mentoring and help with fundraising applications to equip them with the skills and opportunities to take control of their own lives.

 Here are just some of TDC’s 2016 successes…

 In Moulsecoomb we were able to get young people off the streets, pairing them with a local boxing club and helping to secure a £60,000 grant to extend facilities by 50%.
 2016 saw us begin ground work, but also ‘box our way to glory’ – one of the original kids, Max, is now a national champion for his age group.

 Bringing children together with healthy activity

 In Queen’s Park and Craven Vale estates, TDC identified 30 children who were barely leaving their bedrooms, and some of them were being bullied.
 This isolation could easily lead to mental health problems, but they were brought together to enjoy dance sessions.
-‘Tantrum dance group’ performed at several public events this year, including our annual Wild Park Festival – an event that brought more than 500 people together to enjoy sports and healthy activity.
+‘Eastern Brighton dance group’ performed at several public events this year, including our annual Wild Park Festival – an event that brought more than 500 people together to enjoy sports and healthy activity.

 TDC responds to the needs of young people, and while sport is great at bringing people together, sometimes we need to tackle issues around how young people see themselves, or how others see them.
 We were thrilled when our young women’s group gained formal accreditation for their publicly-exhibited artwork challenging negative body stereotypes for women.
 It was also fantastic to get recognition across the sector for the work our team have done helping the Horsdean traveller community integrate into the community and preventing deviant behaviour.